 Vail Mountain Activities

-Ride the Vail chairlift or gondola up and hike around Vail Mountain or venture outside the Vail Valley to tackle one of Colorado's famous fourteeners.
+Ride the Vail or Lionshead gondola up and hike around Vail Mountain or venture outside the Vail Valley to tackle one of Colorado's famous fourteeners.
 Even though the altitude can take some getting used to, the Vail Valley has trails for beginners, children, and elderly hikers.

-Just make sure to pile on the sunscreen, bring lots of water, and pack an extra layer for when the sun goes down.
+Be sure to pile on the sunscreen, bring lots of water, and pack an extra layer for when the sun goes down.

 Vail Mountain Hiking Trails:

 - Eagle's Loop: Green-- Short ridge-top loop with great views of Mount of the Holy Cross - 1 mile (1.6 km), 15-20 minutes

 - Lower Fireweed: Green-- Beautiful wooded trail between Eagle's Nest and Mid-Vail - 1 mile (1.6 km), 30-40 minutes, loop with Upper Fireweed - 2.2 miles (3.5 km), 1 - 1.5 hours

 - BerryPicker: Blue-- Starting at Lower Fireweed, this intermediate trail winds down from Mid-Vail or Eagle's Nest to Vail Village or LionsHead, picnic at Minnie's Deck along the way - 4.6 miles (7.4 km), 2-3 hours.

 - Kinnickinnick: Blue -- A wooded trail connecting Ridge Route at Wildwood and heads to Mid-Vail - 2 miles (3.2 km), 2 hours, combine with Ridge Route - 3.4 miles (5.5 km), 3.5-4 hours